When Was the Last Time you Reviewed your Sales Process?

 Don’t have a sales process in place?
 As we like to say at Accelerate ActionCOACH, “you either have a process to sell or a process not to sell.”
 Selling is about professionally helping people to buy your product.
 Without a well-defined, clearly communicated sales process, success and failure are random.
 Why not plan for success?
 A sales process helps provide measurable benchmarks to gauge how successful your salespeople are, as well as providing your customers with a positive and consistent experience no matter who they are talking to in your organization.

 Your sales process flowchart shows the steps and possible actions that accompany the sale of your product or service.
+How many steps are in your sales process?
+Some experts say you should have at least five to nine steps.
 Depending on your product or your target market, not all sales actions may be about selling your product – they may be focusing on building a relationship with the customer, determining their needs, and working to find a solution to their problem with your products.
 How are you capturing their attention, interest, desire, and action?

 Sell the Product’s Benefit, Not its Features